cataniamatt/git-commands/README.md

 Git can be instructed to not track certain files by using a **_.gitignore_** file.
 This file contains a list of all files that should be ignored and not tracked by Git.
 A collection of useful .gitignore template files provided by GitHub can be found [here](https://github.com/github/gitignore).

-## Steps to create a new repository on GitHub
+## Steps to create a new GitHub repository

 An SSH key must be created and added to the GitHub account to allow connections to remote repositories.
 This can be done by following the instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).